Irish people in Great Britain: Medieval

 Before and during the Gregorian mission of 596 AD, Irish Christians such as Columba (521–97), Buriana, Diuma, Ceollach, Saint Machar, Saint Cathan, Saint Blane, Jaruman, Wyllow, Kessog, St Govan, Donnán of Eigg, Foillan and Saint Fursey began the conversion of the English and Pictish peoples.
 Modwenna and others were significant in the following century.

 Some English monarchs, such as Oswiu of Northumbria (c.
 612 – 15 February 670), Aldfrith (died 704 or 705) and Harold Godwinson (died 1066) were either raised in or sought refuge in Ireland, as did Welsh rulers such as Gruffudd ap Cynan.
 Alfred the Great may have spent some of his childhood in Ireland.

 In the year 902 Norsemen who had been forced out of Ireland were given permission by the English to settle in Wirral, in the north west of England.
 An Irish historical record known as "The Three Fragments" refers to a distinct group of settlers living among these Vikings as "Irishmen".
 Further evidence of this Irish migration to Wirral comes from the name of the village of Irby in Wirral, which means "settlement of the Irish", and St Bridget's church, which is known to have been founded by "Vikings from Ireland".
+The Irish of the 10th century may have settled as far afield as Northumbria and Lincolnshire, as place names such as Irby upon Humber, Ireleth and Irton mention the Irish as an ethnic group, while Goidelic personal names appear in some northern English place-names, including Duggleby, Fixby and Melmerby, and in a Viking-age Runic inscription from County Durham.